NikoKyriakid/DisplayCommits/README.md

 ### Set-up instructions
 - Clone this repository
 - Run `npm install` (or use `yarn` if you are familiar with it) to install dependencies
 - To run the mock server, run `npm run boot-server` (or `yarn boot-server`).
-This will boot a mock server at the following URL: `http://localhost:4000`
+This will boot a mock server at the following URL: `http://localhost:4000` (I am running Node version 8.9.4 locally in case that's useful information).

 ### Hand-in instructions
 - Send in a zip file with all the code required to run your solution